 - Always have a DD.
 The vast majority of accidents involve some kind of impairment caused by substance abuse.

 For more information about protecting yourself from highway accidents, visit the Driving Safety page of the NHTSA.

 What Should You Do If You Are in a Highway Accident?

-Once you have received medical attention, contact a Harrisburg car accident attorney to discuss your legal options.
-Insurance companies for negligent drivers fight injury claims because they do not want to pay full compensation to accident victims.
+Once you've gotten medical attention, contact a Harrisburg car accident attorney to discuss your legal options.
+Insurance companies will have already started investigating your case to limit your recovery—you need your own experienced investigator on the scene.
 Handler Henning & Rosenberg has the skills, knowledge, and resources to fight back and win against unfair insurance company practices.